flowerinthenight/flowerinthenight.github.io/_posts/2018-03-31-access-pods-k8s.md

 $ kubectl create -f ingress.yaml
 {% endhighlight %}

+After everything is ready (Ingress provisioning takes some time), I should be able to access `svc1` through `https://development.mobingi.com/svc1/some-endpoint`, `svc2` through `https://development.mobingi.com/svc2/another-endpoint`, etc. Of course, you have to point your domain to your Ingress load balancer's IP address which you can see using the following command:

+{% highlight shell %}
+$ kubectl get ingress serviceproxy-ingress
+NAME                   HOSTS                     ADDRESS          PORTS     AGE serviceproxy-ingress   development.mobingi.com   1.2.3.4          80, 443   91d
+{% endhighlight %}

 If you're wondering how to setup the TLS portion, you can refer to my previous [post](https://flowerinthenight.com/blog/2018/02/20/k8s-tls-digicert) about the very subject.